Jameson High School

-Jameson High School was named after Sir Leander Starr Jameson, a doctor and an administrator of the former Rhodesia, now Zimbabwe.
-Jameson is an co-ed, interracial school which offers sports such as rugby, cricket, tennis, basketball, swimming, field hockey, netball and volleyball.
+Jameson High School was named after Sir Leander Starr Jameson, a Doctor and an administrator of the former Rhodesia, now Zimbabwe.
+Jameson is a co-ed, interracial school which offers sports such as rugby, cricket, tennis, basketball, swimming, field hockey, netball, track & field and volleyball.

-There are four hostels, Warne House (boys - the Bulldogs), Starr House, (boys - the Mighty Men), Leander Hostel and Hoult House (girls- the bunnies).
+There are four hostels, Warne House (boys - the Bulldogs), Starr House, (boys - the Mighty Men), Leander Hostel (girls- the Birds) and Hoult House (girls- the Bunnies).
 Around 700 students enroll at the school yearly and 200 live in boarding.
-The school motto is 'Sine Metu' (Latin for 'without fear') and the school mascot is a Panda bear.
+The school motto is 'Sine Metu' (Latin for 'without fear') and the school mascot is a Panda Bear.